nes-lab/shepherd-targets/hardware/shepherd_nRF_FRAM_Target_v1.3e/readme.md

 ## Errata & future Improvements

-- add reset line(s) to better handle softbricked MCUs
+- add reset line(s) to better handle soft-bricked MCUs
 - allow [using internal switching regulator from nRF to lower power-consumption](https://github.com/nes-lab/shepherd-targets/issues/42)
 - **remove Copper below edge connector** (if it stays)
   - the connector should get a chamfer (as it breaks the expensive connector)